hrvthzslt/personal-site/content/posts/setting-up-sxwm-on-ubuntu-server/index.md

 ## Preparing Ubuntu

 If you expected that I would guide you through the installation, you will be disappointed.
-Download the server ISO, install it on a machine or a VM—I will use the latter.
+Download the server ISO, install it on a machine or a VM, I will use the latter.
 Finish the installation, and do not install any additional packages that could be handy for a server, we won't need them.
 Do an `update` and `upgrade`, and you should see something like this when you find out who and where you are:

 ![After Install](after-install.png)